National Gallery of Australia: Know My Name

 Know My Name is "an initiative of the National Gallery of Australia to celebrate the significant contributions of Australian women artists".
-Launched in 2019, after it was discovered that only 25 per cent of the gallery's collection was made by women, it features exhibitions, events, commissions, creative collaborations, publications and partnerships that highlight the talent and work of women artists.
+Launched in 2019, after it was discovered that only 25 per cent of the gallery's collection was made by women through information from the Countess Report.
+This exhibition features exhibitions, events, commissions, creative collaborations, publications and partnerships that highlight the talent and work of women artists.
 As part of the program, the NGA also instigated a new set of principles to ensure gender parity in the organisation, programming and collections.

 The exhibition Know My Name: Australian Women Artists 1900 to Now: Part One, held from 14 Nov 2020 to 9 May 2021, featured art made by women, drawn from the NGA's own collection as well as other institutions around Australia.
 Featured artists included Margaret Olley, Yvonne Koolmatrie, Tracey Moffatt, Emily Kame Kngwarreye, Mabel Juli, Rosemary Laing, Grace Cossington Smith, Thea Proctor, Betty Muffler, Stella Bowen, Dora Chapman, Fiona Foley, Brenda L. Croft, Discount Universe and many others.
 A book entitled Know My Name was published to accompany the exhibition in 2020.
 A four-day conference was held to coincide with the exhibition's opening.

 Know My Name: Australian Women Artists 1900 to Now: Part Two was opened on 12 June 2021 and finishes on 26 June 2022.
 The two exhibitions do not purport to be a complete account, but rather "[look] at moments in which women created new forms of art and cultural commentary such as feminism... [highlighting] creative and intellectual relationships between artists across time".

+Body Sculpture

+In 2020 the gallery purchased American artist Jordan Wolfson's "Cube" for A$6.67 million, about half the museum's annual acquisition budget.
+The final transport and installation of the work was then delayed due to the COVID-19 pandemic; it was finally unveiled in 2023.
+Renamed Body Sculpture, the robotic artwork was the first solo presentation of Wolfson's work in Australia, and a world premiere of the work, on display alongside key works from the national collection selected by the artist from 9 December 2023 until 28 July 2024.